-The Group continues to invest in expanding its product and service offerings deeper into the tenancy period which it believes will yield significant long-term financial and industry benefits.
-It's RentPay rental payments system is the primary product via which the Group seeks to gain market share within the tenancy period.
-There are approximately 2.5 million rental households (non-government) in Australia which, in the director's opinion, provides ample scope for further commercialisation of the group's products.
+The Group is currently optimising the RentPay rental payments platform prior to full market launch.
+RentPay is the platform via which the Group seeks to gain market share within the tenancy period.
+The Group's addressable market in Australia is estimated at more than 2.5 million rental households which, in the director's opinion, provides ample scope for further commercialisation of the group's products and for the Group to achieve profitability.